Top Designer Eyewear Brands

 There is no set formula for what exactly constitutes a great eyewear designer brand.
 But in this story, we’re showing you the most groundbreaking designer labels right here on the FAVR platform.
 Keep reading for a showcase of glasses and sunglasses full of lifestyle and fashion appeal.
 And prepare to be surprised!

-How can an eyewear designer brand remain young and full of fresh ideas for almost 60 years?
+How can a designer eyewear brand remain young and full of fresh ideas for almost 60 years?
 Ask Spanish label GIGI STUDIOS!
 Since 1962, the independent company based in Barcelona has created some of the most elegant eyewear frames on the market.
 Perhaps the secret is the constant inspiration from art.
 When paired with a drive for innovation, it leads to unique frame constructions that look surprising.
-However, always with a sense of function.
+However, always with a sense of function – that’s designer eyewear.

 The GIGI STUDIOS portfolio is full of gorgeous, feminine frames like the oversized Helena sunglasses model.
 Or the cat eye-inspired Rosie optical frame in stunning acetate with an elegant twist.
 Beneath the stylish exterior lies a strong emphasis on handmade craftsmanship.
 Each GIGI STUDIOS frame is manufactured in more than 100 steps.
 That’s necessary to meet the label’s high standards.
 Watch closely for what this premium designer brand does next!